skillrepos/copilot-ext/labs.md

 ```
 Generate functional documentation for all API endpoints
 ```
-8. Take a look at the output and save it if you want.
+8. After the documentation is generated, you can hover over the output and insert it into a new file if you want.
+If you then save the file with a .md extension, you'll be able to see the document in Markdown format.
+(You can use the three-bar menu, in the upper left of the codespace, then select "File", then "Save As...".)

  <p align="center">
 **[END OF LAB]**